jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 When Abdu'l-Baha visited America for 239 days in 1912, just years before World War I, the elimination of racism and prejudice was a particular concern to him.
-This was a fairly unusual position at the time, and the historical record is pretty clear about this; his visit was notable enough to have stories written about him in all the papers of reord.
+While that didn't make him unique, it was an fairly unusual position at the time, and the historical record about his visit wrote about his multiracial crowds in either amazement or bemusement.

-The public record on this is clear - Abdu'l-Baha made an obvious point to integrate his gatherings wherever possible.
+And this was purposeful - Abdu'l-Baha made an obvious point to integrate his gatherings wherever possible.
 In many cases where it was considered as breaking decorum to simply have black people in attendance, he was careful to have blacks there and point out that they had no less right to attend